Environmental physiology refers to the effects of the environment on the growth and performance of farm animals.

 1. In short daylight, provide extra illumination

-2. There should be openings to promote lighting e.g. use of wire meshing and glass as reasonable parts of building construction.
+2. There should be openings to promote lighting, e.g. use of wire meshing and glass as reasonable parts of building construction.

 EFFECT OF CHANGES IN CLIMATE ON GROWTH

-1. Wind aids spread of disease
+1. Wind aids the spread of disease

 1. Installing fans and air conditioners